 DAR is a low-cost shuttle service for Cudahy residents ages 60 years and older, or who have a qualifying disability.
 Book a reservation anywhere within City borders, medical trips up to 3 miles beyond, and other designated locations.
 Users must apply for membership to use this service.

 Saturday and Sunday, 9 a.m.–9 p.m.

 Members have a monthly allowance of 26 trips.

-For more information or to apply, visit City Hall, applicants must show proof of age, and demonstrate residency through a current utility bill.
+For more information or to apply, visit the Parks and Recreation Office (4835 Clara Street), applicants must show proof of age, and demonstrate residency through a current utility bill.
 Applicants with a disability should also submit a physician’s statement.

 For more information, contact Victor Maria Santiago at (323) 773-5143 ext.
 232.